DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-08.md

 For I am also a man under authority, having under myself soldiers.
 I tell this one, 'Go,' and he goes; and tell another, 'Come,' and he comes; and tell my servant, 'Do this,' and he does it."

 ###### v10
-When Jesus heard it, he marveled and said to those who followed, "Most certainly I tell you, I haven't found so great a faith, not even in Israel.
+When Jesus heard it, he marveled and said to those who followed, "Most certainly I tell you, I haven't found so great a faith, not even in Israel[^1].

 ###### v11
 I tell you that many will come from the east and the west, and will sit down with Abraham, Isaac, and Jacob in the [[Kingdom of Heaven]],